 Despite a crowded market for security software, Heimdal still manages to make a compelling case for why you need its PRO security software.
-Operating somewhat in a class of its own, Heimdal PRO is not an antivirus program, fitting more uniquely into a very small security improvement and network monitoring niche.
-While the base price is a bit high individual buyers, the software becomes more affordable with the discount detailed in this review, making it a good purchase for just about anyone.
+Operating somewhat in a class of its own, Heimdal Threat Prevention Home is not an antivirus program, fitting more uniquely into a very small security improvement and network monitoring niche.
+While the base price is a bit high for individual buyers, the software becomes more affordable with the discount detailed in this review, making it a good purchase for just about anyone.

 - Automatically update vulnerable applications